Brief data for post-1B- tension post

 Categories of ASTM steel items based on CM#15.

-Table A3.1 from the new specification for the used ASTM A used.
-The ASTMA list was tabulated with the corresponding yield stress in both imperial and metric included.
+Table A3.1 shows the new specification AISC-360-22 for the used ASTM A. The ASTMA list was tabulated, and the corresponding yield stress in both imperial and metric was included.

 The first table lists the plates with the different ASTMA grades.